microsoft/MixedReality-SpectatorView/README.md

 9. Open the example spectating scene appropriate for your mobile device type.
 This should either be `SpectatorView.Android.unity` or `SpectatorView.iOS.unity`.

 10. Build & Deploy your spectating scene onto your mobile device.
+Be sure to include the `SpectatorView.Android.unity` or `SpectatorView.iOS.unity` scene in your build through the Build Settings.
 Platform specific build instructions can be found [here](doc/SpectatorView.Setup.md) for Android and iOS.

 ### Detailed Unity Setup
 For more information on setting up a Spectator View project, see the following pages: